jayleetx/141_labs/DataSummary.md

 ### County public health

-`life`
+`life`, source unknown.
 Mentioned as an example in videos, not used in analysis.

-Data source ???

 Full variable list: "state", "county", "expectancy", "income"